 Languages › French How to Conjugate "Élire" (to Elect" "Elect" to Learn These Tricky French Verb Conjugations Share Flipboard Email Print Alain Le Bot/Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated January 28, 2019 In French, the verb élire means "to elect."
 Whenever you want to use it in the past tense "elected" or the future tense "will elect," you will need to conjugate the verb.
 French students know that this can be a challenge and élire is one of those tricky irregular verbs.
 Conjugating the French Verb Élire French verb conjugations are more complex than they are in English.
 That's because the verb endings change not only with the tense of the sentence but also with the subject pronoun. Élire is an irregular verb and it's similar to other words like lire (to read), réélire (to re-elect), and relire (to re-read, replay).
 While this is not the most common conjugation pattern, these few words do make learning the entire group a little easier.
 To conjugate élire, pair the subject pronoun with the tense.
 For instance, "I elect" is "j'élis" while "we will elect" is "nous élirons."
 Practice each of these in context to learn how to use them in your French conversations.
 Subject Present Future Imperfect j' élis élirai élisais tu élis éliras élisais il élit élira élisait nous élisons élirons élisions vous élisez élirez élisiez ils élisent éliront élisaient The Present Participle of Élire The present participle is another verb form that you should know.
 To form it, add -ant to the verb stem to produce élisant.
 Beyond using it as a verb, you will also find it helpful as an adjective, gerund, or noun in some circumstances.
 The Past Participle and Passé Composé For the past tense of élire, you can choose either the imperfect or the passé composé.
 To construct the latter, begin with the subject pronoun and conjugate the auxiliary verb avoir to match it.
 Then, attach the past participle élu.
 The passé composé comes together quickly: "I have elected" is "j'ai élu" and "we elected" is "nous avons élu."
 More Simple Élire Conjugations Among other simple conjugations of élire that French students should know are the following.
 You may not use them often, but they can be quite handy to know.
 In rare instances, and primarily when reading or writing, you may see the passé simple or the imperfect subjunctive.
 More frequently, the subjunctive and conditional verb moods are used.
 Each implies no guarantee to the verb's action in some form or fashion.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive j' élise élirais élus élusse tu élises élirais élus élusses il élise élirait élut élût nous élisions élirions élûmes élussions vous élisiez éliriez élûtes élussiez ils élisent éliraient élurent élussent To use élire in exclamations, demands, and short requests, use the imperative form.
 When doing so, skip the subject pronoun and use "élis" rather than "tu élis."
-Imperative (tu) élis (nous) élisons (vous) élisez Continue Reading You'll "Pick Up" the "Cueillir" Conjugations Before You Know It How to Conjugate the French Verb for Create How Would You Conjugation "Augmenter"?
-You'll Need to Conjugate "Décrire" to Say "Described" in French Does "Causer" Mean "to Cause" or "to Chat" in French?
-You're Going to "Conquer" This French Verb Conjugation Learn It and This "Disparaître" Lesson Won't "Disappear" You'll "Shine" at Conjugating the French Verb "Briller" Learn How to Conjugate the French Verb "Réfléchir" (to Reflect) "Try" Your Best to Conjugate "Essayer" "Embrace" the Lesson in Conjugating "Embrasser" in French You're "Invited" to Learn About the French "Inviter" Speaking French Well Begins With Conjugating Irregular Verbs Here's How to Conjugate 'Emprunter' in French Like a Native Speaker Add the French "Ajouter" to Your Verb Conjugations Will You "Admit" That Conjugating "Admettre" Is a Challenge?
+Imperative (tu) élis (nous) élisons (vous) élisez Continue Reading You'll "Pick Up" the "Cueillir" Conjugations Before You Know It Do You Know How to Say "Heated" in French?
+How to Conjugate the French Verb for Create Does "Causer" Mean "to Cause" or "to Chat" in French?
+How Would You Conjugation "Augmenter"?
+You'll "Shine" at Conjugating the French Verb "Briller" You're Going to "Conquer" This French Verb Conjugation You'll Need to Conjugate "Décrire" to Say "Described" in French Learn How to Conjugate the French Verb "Réfléchir" (to Reflect) Learn It and This "Disparaître" Lesson Won't "Disappear" Will You "Admit" That Conjugating "Admettre" Is a Challenge?
+"Embrace" the Lesson in Conjugating "Embrasser" in French You're "Invited" to Learn About the French "Inviter" Don't "Hide" From the French Verb "Cacher."
+It's Easy!
+Here's How to Conjugate 'Emprunter' in French Like a Native Speaker How Would You Say "to Close" in French?